-Read part I of my history of Marks & Spencer here.
+Part I of this history of Marks & Spencer can be read here.

 Marks & Spencer employed 37,094 people in 1972, placing it just outside the top 50 employers in Britain.
-The company enjoyed a turnover of £360 million and employed capital worth £160 million in 1973.
+The retailer was the fourth largest public company in Britain, with a market capitalisation of £837 million in 1973.

 Marks & Spencer began to sell frozen food from 1972.
 Convenience food was being sold at 100 stores by 1973.

-Marks & Spencer began to look overseas for growth from the early 1970s.
+Marks & Spencer had saturated the British mid-market clothing sector by the early 1970s, and began to look overseas for further growth.
 The company acquired a 50 percent stake in three Canadian clothing retailers in 1973.
 A controlling interest was acquired three years later.

-A store was opened in Paris in 1975.
-This store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.
+A Marks & Spencer outlet was opened in Paris in 1975.
+The store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.

-M&S, valued at US$3.7 billion, had the fifth highest market capitalization of any public company in Europe by 1982, and sales of just under £2.2 billion.
+Marks & Spencer had the fifth-largest public company in Europe by 1982, with a market capitalisation of US$3.7 billion and annual sales of just under £2.2 billion.